ShreshthRajan/HomeSecure/README.md

 ### Frontend (`index.html`, `app.js`, `style.css`)

 The frontend is designed to provide an interactive interface for video upload and querying.
-Key components include:

 - **Upload Interface:** Facilitates user video uploads.
 - **Chatbot Interface:** Allows users to interact with the system via a conversational agent.